Daniel T. K. Hurley: Career

 Hurley served as a law clerk for Judge John H. Pratt of the United States District Court for the District of Columbia from 1968 to 1969 and for Judge Roger Robb of the United States Court of Appeals for the District of Columbia Circuit in 1969.
 In 1969 Hurley was a volunteer for the Vietnam Moratorium Committee.

 From 1970 to 1972 Hurley was assistant county solicitor for Palm Beach County, Florida.
 From 1973 to 1975 Hurley was assistant state attorney for the Fifteenth Judicial Circuit of Florida and from 1975 to 1977 Hurley served as a judge on the county court of Palm Beach County.
 Hurley served as a judge on the Fifteenth Judicial Circuit from 1977 to 1979, on the Florida Fourth District Court of Appeal from 1979 to 1986, and again on the Fifteenth Judicial Circuit from 1986 to 1994.
 The return to circuit court was unusual; this was because Hurley missed the human contact of the trial court and disliked the isolation of the appellate court.

 Federal judicial service

 President Bill Clinton nominated Judge Hurley to the United States District Court for the Southern District of Florida on November 10, 1993, to the seat vacated by James Carriger Paine.
-Confirmed by the Senate on March 10, 1994, he received commission on March 11, 1994.
+He was confirmed by the United States Senate on March 10, 1994, and he received his commission on March 11, 1994.
 He assumed senior status on February 4, 2009.